juanpc2018/Amiga-PPC-links/README.md

 New & old A4000 allow Newer / Faster ZZ9000 Zorro3 cards. </br>
 Emulation does Not. </br>
 JIT Compiler option in FS-UAE allows to Skip some steps, and Run Faster CPU, but does Not work with MMU.</p>

+FS-UAE or QEMU requires to create a Virtual Harddrive, .hdf </br>
+FS-UAE has an option to Create .hdf clicking the FS-UAE icon, Not the most intuitive design. </br>
+Has 2-options 1 partition or multiple partitions, for Boot requires multiple partitions, </br>
+1GB SWAP partition like Linux, Boot Partition Not Bigger than 4096MB "4GB" if using KickStart ROM 3.1. </p>

 Option B) Compatible Hardware: </br>
 Amiga A4000 with Phase5 PowerUp Cyberstorm PPC dual CPU accelerator board 68k & PowerPC 604e at 233MHz. </br>